What is an IBCLC?

 Will my insurance cover your services?

-For all other insurance plans we provide a claim form for you to submit to your insurance company for possible reimbursement.
+For out-of-pocket clients we provide a claim form for you to submit to your insurance company for possible reimbursement.
 Payment in full (cash, check, or

 credit card/HSA card) is typically due at the time of service.
 We fully acknowledge that lactation services can often be an unexpected yet much needed expense and we will work with you to provide a flexible payment plan if